 What Employee Benefits Are Required by Law?

-While you have some say over which employee benefits to offer your team, a few are legally required.
-According to the Small Business Administration, you must provide your employees with:
+While you have some say over which employee benefits to offer your team, a few are legally required:

 - Social Security taxes.
 You pay at the same rate as your employees.